hydevbiz/AstridVoucher/README.md

 ## 🎫 AstridVoucher

-AstridVoucher is a plugin designed to manage and distribute vouchers on your Minecraft server.
-It allows you to easily grant players vouchers with various rewards and configurations.
+AstridVoucher is a custom plugin for the AstridCloud server, designed to manage and distribute vouchers 🎫.
+Easily grant players vouchers with customizable rewards and configurations, tailored specifically for AstridCloud.

 ### 🔧 Commands